M-DCPS

 The School Board of Miami-Dade County, Florida, seeks public input and participation.
 However, the public purpose is not served when citizens become disorderly or disrupt the meeting.
 Accordingly, the Chair may order the removal from any School Board meeting of any person interfering with the expeditious or orderly process of the meeting provided the Chair has first issued a warning that continued interference with the orderly processes of the meeting will result in removal.
 Any law enforcement authority or a sergeant-at-arms designated by Chair shall remove any person ordered removed pursuant to this section §1001.372 (3), Fla.Stat.

-The published agenda is available for review on the Internet at: [http://www.dadeschools.net].
+The published agenda is available for review on the Internet at: [https://www.dadeschools.net].

 1:00 P.M.